-Although each a-scan is shown as a needle thin line within the b-scan image, the actual situation is far different.
-The piezoelectric crystal has some focusing ability, but in reality the sound beam produced by a piezoelectric crystal in a conventional b-scan probe has a main lobe and several side lobes [44].
+Although each A-scan is shown as a needle thin line within the B-scan image, the actual situation is far different.
+The piezoelectric crystal has some focusing ability, but in reality the sound beam produced by a piezoelectric crystal in a conventional B-scan probe has a main lobe and several side lobes [38].
 Even the main lobe can be 1 mm in diameter at the surface of the retina.
 The side lobes add to the ambiguity of the reflection as does scattering within the eye.
-Given the eye is a curved structure, the wide probing beam produces a returning echo from any given region in the posterior portion of the eye that is smeared over an interval of time.
-The wavelengths used in ultrasonography dictate a theoretical axial resolution of about 150 μm, but the actual resolution in clinical use the resolution is much lower.
-For example, a typical b-scan of the optic nerve will not show the cup unless there is a very high cup to disc ratio because of the broad diameter of the sample imaged.
-Another significant problem with ultrasonography is the exact location of the image obtained is not known.
+Given the eye is a curved structure, the wide probing beam produces a returning echo from any given region in the posterior portion of the eve that is smeared over an interval of time.
+The wavelengths used in ultrasonography dictate a theoretical axial resolution of about 150 microns, but the actual resolution in clinical use is much lower.
+For example, a typical B-scan of the optic nerve will not show the cup unless there is a high cup-to-disc ratio because of the broad diameter of the curved target that is imaged.
+Another significant problem with ultrasonography is that the exact location of the image obtained is not known.
 The general region can be estimated by evaluating relationships with neighboring structures and by trying to imagine where the probe is aimed.

-In non-pathologic conditions the reflectivity of the choroid is difficult to distinguish from the overlying retina and the underlying sclera.
-In high myopes the thickness of the choroid can easily be less than the resolution of contact b-scan ultrasonography, making any meaningful imaging of the choroid in populations of high myopes impossible.
-Contact b-scan ultrasonography is useful to examine the general contour of the eyewall and to visualize staphylomata.
+In non-pathologic conditions, the reflectivity of the choroid is difficult to distinguish from the overlying retina and the underlying sclera.
+In high myopes, the thickness of the choroid can easily be less than the resolution of contact B-scan ultrasonography making any meaningful imaging of the choroid in populations of high myopes impossible.
+Contact B-scan ultrasonography is useful to examine the general contour of the eyewall and the visualize staphylomata.

-9.6 Optical Coherence Tomography
+10.5.3 Optical Coherence Tomography

-9.6.1 Interferometry
+10.5.3.1 Interferometry

-In dry air, the speed of sound is 343.2 m/s.
-The sound velocity in an average phakic eye is 1,555 m/s [45].
-This means that the time it takes sound to travel the length of a phakic eye with an axial length of 24 mm is approximately 15.4 μs, which is easy to measure.
-Because light travels very rapidly $(3 \times 10^8 \text{ m/s})$, it is not possible to measure the time-of-flight delay on a micron-scale level of resolution using an external system of time measurement.
+In dry air, the speed of sound is 343.2 meters per second.
+The sound velocity in an average phakic eye is 1555 meters per second [39].
+This means that the time it takes sound to travel the length of a phakic eye with an axial length of 24 mm is approximately 15.4 microseconds, which is easy to measure.
+Because light travels very rapidly $(3 \times 10^8 \text{ m/sec})$, it is not possible to measure the time-of-flight delay on a micronscale level of resolution using an external system of time measurement.
 The time it takes light to travel a micron is the same or less than it would take an electron to travel the same distance in an electronic circuit.
 Measurement of multiple reflections with a detector and the subsequent required electronic circuitry requires conduction paths for electrons that are much longer than the variations in path length of the light rays.
 However, light rays have a repeating characteristic inherent in their own wave properties.
 A clever way to time how long light takes to travel a given distance is to use the wave-like character of the light itself as its own internal clock.
 Phase differences in waveforms can be detected and reveal very small changes in time of flight.
 That is what a Michelson interferometer does; the wavelength of the light is used as its own timing standard.
 The micron-scale resolution is achieved by comparing the time of flight of the sample reflection with the known delay of a reference reflection by using interference to find phase differences in the light waves.